-Buying a property, getting your basic equipment, all the seeds you need and pay your bills for the first couple months until you actually get your first harvest is very expensive, so how can you finance your farm?
+Buying a property, getting your basic equipment, all the seeds you need, and paying your bills for the first couple of months until you actually get your first harvest is very expensive, so how can you finance your farm?

-There are multiple approaches, to finance your farm.
+There are multiple approaches, to financing your farm.
 The overall rule of thumb is: If you already established your own small farm and only want to invest in your own property a business loan would be best for you.
-Should you just start out farming, choosing a residential loan will be better.
+Should you just start out farming, choosing a residential loan is preferable

 You might ask now: So what’s the difference between the two types of